 Who doesn’t love reading real estate listings?
 It’s fun to dream, and lists of the “best places to retire” are fodder for the imagination.

 However, you shouldn’t rely on such lists when deciding where to retire.
-Your own best-of list has to take your own life and particular needs into account.
+Your own best-of list has to take your particular needs into account.
 That is something no one but you can do.

-Enjoy those lists, but keep digging before you go.
+Enjoy those lists, but keep digging.
 These questions can help you decide if a place will really work for your retirement, now and in the future:

 1. Who will help care for me?